 An introduction to, and exploration of, the different basic methods of printmaking: drypoint, monotype, engraving, silkscreen, and woodblock.
 Through the use of line, texture, value, shape, and color, students will practice the technique of printmaking.
 The historic and contemporary issues of printmaking will be surveyed.
-Prerequisites: Ar 121 and Ar 215.
+Prerequisite: Ar 121 or permission of instructor.
 All taken in consecutive numerical order.
-(AE, VC)
+(AE, VC (Ar 381 only))